P666R/Bank-App/README.md

-# Banking App to Learn Redux and Redux Toolkit
+## Banking App to Learn and interact with Redux and Redux Toolkit